Conditions treated and services provided at CityMed Medical Centre include:

-At this consultation, pathology is taken for antenatal screens, all immunisations are updated, your family history taken for genetic counselling and advice is given on pregnancy vitamins and lifestyle changes requires.
+At this consultation, pathology is taken for antenatal screens, all immunisations are updated, your family history is taken for genetic counseling and advice is given on pregnancy vitamins and lifestyle changes requires.
 Therefore, we recommend making a double appointment for pre-pregnancy advice.

 A double appointment is also important when confirming your pregnancy.
-At this consultation referrals are given for first trimester maternal serum screening as well as hospital and specialist referrals.
-We have an excellent referral base for Radiology Services who are expert in antenatal diagnostic screening.
+At this consultation, referrals are given for first-trimester maternal serum screening as well as hospital and specialist referrals.
+We have an excellent referral base for Radiology Services who are experts in antenatal diagnostic screening.

 The initial GP appointment is 30 minutes in duration and then 15–30 minutes thereafter – with the Practice Nurse seeing you before the doctor.